Projects of National and Regional Significance

 SAFETEA-LU Section 1301 requires the Secretary of Transportation to establish regulations on the manner in which the proposed projects under the PNRS Program will be evaluated and rated, in order to determine which projects shall receive grant funding.
 On October 24, 2008, FHWA published in the Federal Register at 73 FR 63362 a final rule establishing the required evaluation and rating guidelines for proposed projects.
 Under this rule, a proposed project would be eligible for funding under the PNRS Program only if the Secretary finds that the project meets the eligibility requirements of the rule.
 The Secretary will then evaluate and rate each project as "highly recommended," "recommended," or "not recommended," based on the results of preliminary engineering, the project justification criteria, and the degree of non-Federal financial commitment.

-Upon Congress authorizing additional funding for the PNRS Program, FHWA will be positioned to release a solicitation for projects.
+Should Congress authorize any additional funding for the PNRS Program, FHWA will be positioned to release a solicitation for projects.
 The FHWA will then use the evaluation and rating guidelines contained in the final rule for projects proposed during this solicitation.

 United States Department of Transportation - Federal Highway Administration